matzy/stroy/README.txt

 http://stroy.wikidot.com/start

+NOTE: this is the ongoing development branch for stroy 2
+      there is not much code yet.
+      Source for stroy-1.0 is in branch/stroy-1.0

 Build Requirements
 stroy is a java program.
 You need java SDK 1.5 or newer.
 All used libraries are in the source package.